bobai-ding/SENG2050/README.md

 # SENG2050
-assignment 3 stuff with the things
+assignment 3 stuff with the things and the stuff

 google doc w/ site planning